Client: Royal Academy of Arts

 As part of the Royal Academy of Arts 250th anniversary, this iconic British institution is undertaking a £12.7 million restoration funded by the Heritage Lottery Fund (HFL), private individuals, trusts and foundations.

-Our decorative ceiling moulding and restoration expertise were called upon when we were asked to replicate existing plasterwork, repair areas in multiple rooms and dismantle the historic ceiling in the British Academicians Room.
+Our plaster ceiling moulding and restoration expertise were called upon when we were asked to replicate existing plasterwork, repair areas in multiple rooms and dismantle the historic ceiling in the British Academicians Room.
 We took the ceiling down in sections and later reassembled this ceiling in the newly constructed wing where the BA room has been replicated.
 We had to store the 150 ceiling pieces in a secure unit while we worked on producing bespoke moulds to recreate missing or damaged sections.
 We cast moulds of each section we took down, to ensure we safeguarded the original ceiling.

 We have created new decorative arches to match existing and manufactured and installed a bespoke fibrous plaster niche in the main entrance.
 The most spectacular room to work on has been the Lecture Theatre where we surveyed and secured the original ceiling.
 We are repairing and replicating existing mouldings to return this room back to its former glory.”